 The contractor in your air conditioner can become blocked by insects, dirt and debris, which stops the system from knowing when to turn off.
 If the system runs all day and night, it can swiftly seize up with ice.

 If your vent is blocked, it will reduce the airflow to the evaporator coil, leading to freezing.
 Similar to a dirty filter, such an obstruction hinders sufficient air circulation.
-This in turn causes cold air to concentrate in areas and ice is formed.
+This, in turn, causes cold air to concentrate in areas and ice is formed.

-Air Conditioning have a finite lifespan, and their efficiency lowers as they grow older.
+Air Conditioning has a finite lifespan, and their efficiency lowers as they grow older.
 If your system is ten years old and has been causing you problems, it’s likely time to start looking for a new system.